coq/coq/doc/sphinx/language/core/sections.rst

     - :attr:`global`

   * - :cmd:`Definition`, :cmd:`Lemma`, :cmd:`Axiom`, ...
+    - same as :attr:`local`
     - available
-    - available
     - attribute not supported
     - attribute not supported

   * - :cmd:`Notation`
-    - not available outside
+    - same as :`local`
-    - not available outside
+    - not available
     - attribute not supported
     - attribute not supported

   * - :cmd:`Notation (abbreviation)`
-    - not available outside
+    - same as :attr:`local`
-    - not available outside
+    - not available
     - attribute not supported
     - attribute not supported

   * - ``Hints`` (and :cmd:`Instance`)
-    - not available outside
+    - same as :attr:`local`
-    - not available outside
+    - not available
     - attribute not supported
     - attribute not supported

   * - :cmd:`Set` or :cmd:`Unset` a flag
-    - not available outside
-    - not available outside
+    - same as :attr:`local`
+    - no effect
-    - available outside
+    - in effect
-    - available outside
+    - in effect

   * - :cmd:`Canonical Structure`
-    - available outside
+    - same as :attr:`global`
-    - not available outside
+    - not available
     - attribute not supported
+    - available

+  * - :cmd:`Coercion`
+    - same as :attr:`global`
+    - not available
+    - attribute not supported
-    - available outside
+    - available

   * - :cmd:`Ltac`
+    - same as :attr:`local`
     - not available outside
-    - not available outside
     - attribute not supported
     - attribute not supported

-  * - :cmd:`Coercion`
+  * - :cmd:`Ltac2`
-    - available outside
+    - same as :attr:`local`
     - not available outside
     - attribute not supported
-    - available outside
+    - attribute not supported

   * - :cmd:`Tactic Notation`
+    - same as :attr:`local`
-    - not available outside
+    - not available
+    - attribute not supported
+    - attribute not supported

+  * - :cmd:`Ltac2 Notation`
+    - same as :attr:`local`
-    - not available outside
+    - not available
     - attribute not supported
     - attribute not supported